 - Let RSU know of any variations to your roster as soon as you can

-At present your pay is completely determined by what is entered by the Resident Support Unit (RSU) into the statewide rostering system (called "Health Roster").
-It is therefore critical that RSU have access to your most up to date roster.
-For interns and RMO1s, RSU prepare most of the rosters (with ED & O&G being notable exceptions), so this shouldn't be a problem, but they still need plenty of notice about roster swaps or other variations from the published roster.
-For SRMOs and Registrars, the rosters are usually prepared by someone other than RSU, so it is vital that there is good communication between the person preparing the roster and RSU - especially in relation to late variations.
+At present, your pay is completely determined by what is entered by Resident Support Unit (RSU) into the statewide rostering system (called 'Health Roster').
+It is therefore critical that RSU have access to your most up-to-date roster.
+For interns and RMO1s, RSU prepares most of the rosters (with ED and O&G being notable exceptions), so this shouldn't be a problem, but they still need plenty of notice about roster swaps or other variations from the published roster.
+For SRMOs and Registrars, the rosters are usually prepared by someone other than RSU, so it is vital that there is good communication between the person preparing the roster and RSU, especially in relation to late variations.

-Your timesheets are posted on line on Monday in the 2nd week of the pay period at wseol.ros.health.nsw.gov.au
+Your timesheets are posted online on Monday in the second week of the pay period at wseol.ros.health.nsw.gov.au

-If there are any late variations to your timesheet after the end of the pay period (such as unrostered overtime, callbacks, unanticipated leave or late shift swaps), these should be communicated with RSU as soon as possible, but cannot be paid until the end of the pay period in which they are submitted.
-In this circumstance you will receive payments relating to both the current pay period and the previous pay period.
-Your pay slip will clearly indicate which pay period each payment relates to.
+If there are any late variations to your timesheet after the end of the pay period (such as unrostered overtime, callbacks, unanticipated leave or late shift swaps), these should be communicated with RSU as soon as possible, but they cannot be paid until the end of the pay period in which they are submitted.
+In this circumstance, you will receive payments relating to both the current pay period and the previous pay period.
+Your payslip will clearly indicate which pay period each payment relates to.

 at any time, via the internet, to view the details of your current and past payslips as well as leave balances.
 You should be particularly vigilant in the following circumstances: